New in the NEW WORK BLOG

 1. Always keep teams up to date

-2. Determine days of presence
+2. Define days of attendance

 3. Establish rules

-4. Determine communication tools
+4. Define communication tools

 5. Provide home office equipment

-6. Adjust desk equipment in the office
+6. Customize office desk equipment

 This also promotes employee satisfaction and retention, which in turn can have a positive impact on corporate culture and the success of the hybrid work model.

-7. Invest in desk-sharing software
+7. Invest in desk sharing software

 8. Express appreciation